-In order to join Focusing Alone, you must have taken a Focusing course in which you learned and practiced Focusing partnership— for example, our course, Your Path to Lasting Change.
+In order to get the most benefit from learning Focusing Alone, we recommend you have some experience with Focusing.
+We recommend you to have taken a Focusing course in which you learned and practiced Focusing partnership— for example, our course, Your Path to Lasting Change.

 Tell me more about the classroom environment and how course content is provided?

 Sure.
 The classroom is virtual and taught in a learning platform called Ruzuku.
 Materials are provided via a combination of video, audio slideshows, and written content to cover a variety of learning styles.
 There is a forum so you can connect with other program participants and be part of a dynamic learning community.
 And you get lifetime access to all of it.
 Go through it once and come back anytime you need some extra support to handle life!